 all® free clear laundry detergent is manufactured with no perfumes or dyes making it a good hypoallergenic choice for those with allergies, sensitive skin, and for baby laundry.
 But how well does it clean and remove stains?

-all® free clear liquid detergent offers the same detergent formula as regular all® with stain lifters or surfactants but is free of perfumes and dyes.
+all® free clear liquid detergent offers the same detergent formula as regular all® with stain lifters but is free of added fragrance or dye.
 The liquid laundry detergent can be used for pretreating stains and for all types of washable fabrics.
-It is effective on all washable fabrics in all water temperatures and can be used in both high-efficiency (he) washers and in standard washers.
+It is effective when used in all water temperatures and is safe to use in both high-efficiency (he) washers and in standard washers.

 Recommended by the National Eczema Association, all® free clear is the number one recommended detergent by dermatologists for those with sensitive skin and by allergists because it is hypoallergenic.
 According to most studies, it is the artificial dyes in laundry detergents that cause most of the irritation to the skin.
 Of course, always consult with your physician about your personal health needs.

-all® free clear liquid laundry detergent is offered in multiple sizes and with additional boosters as in all® free clear OXI.
-Both formulas are also offered in single dose pacs.
+all® free clear liquid laundry detergent is offered in seven bottle sizes from 20 to 225-ounces and with additional boosters as in all® free clear OXI and all® free clear odor relief.
+Both formulas are also offered in single dose packets.
 For those who are concerned about the effects of artificial dyes on skin sensitivity but like the addition of fragrance to laundry, the manufacturer offers all® free & sensitive liquid laundry detergent.
-To complete the line, there are all® free clear fabric softener, laundry booster, and dryer sheets.
+To complete the line, there is an all® free clear fabric softener, laundry booster, and dryer sheets.

 Product Review and Laundry Recommendations